 A significant part of our lessons is dedicated to conversing in Hebrew.
 Throughout the process, students very often become aware of how much they already know!
 And they were simply afraid, and just needed a little shot of confidence.
 The intensiveness of the conversational part in the lessons, has a very powerful effect on students' self-confidence.
 They get the essential guided practice, necessary to making real progress with their Hebrew, they get to fill the gaps, and have a better understanding of how the language works, and what puts everything together, they get to practice and improve their listening comprehension in every conversation we have, and when they see how great they are doing in the lessons, it automatically boosts their confidence, and they start enjoying the use of Hebrew in their daily lives.

 This is one of the most common difficulties, Hebrew learners have, if not the most common one.
-Israelis speak very fast, often make common mistakes and distort words, so they sound different from what they should.
+Israelis speak very fast, often make common mistakes, or changes in proper Hebrew, use informal contractions, reduce and distort words, so they sound different from what they should.
 There is also an extensive use of slang, which changes and develops frequently.
 So no wonder it's so hard to understand them.
 This is exactly why this whole issue gets an emphasis in my lessons.
-I teach the most up to date Hebrew.
-But more important, I teach how to understand Israelis better.
+I teach the most up to date "Israeli Hebrew", and how to understand Israelis better.

 How do I do this?

-1) I teach my students the contractions, word distortions and common mistakes Israelis make, speaking natural, sometimes incorrect "Israeli Hebrew", (while always also teaching the correct/proper form of things), so my students speak like Israelis and understand them better.
+1) I teach my students the contractions/ reductions, word distortions and common mistakes Israelis make, speaking natural, sometimes incorrect "Israeli Hebrew", (while always also teaching the correct/proper form of anything we learn), so my students speak like Israelis and understand them better.

 3) As part of the learning, we watch Israeli television shows, news articles, movies etc. Listen to radio programs...